Hero image showing Vans Customs and Crayola logo over yellow background.

 7. Launch

-User Testing
+Usability Testing

-4. Artboard Zoom - new feature
+4. Artboard Zoom - new feature to address a pain point users had with the existing tool.

-Speed
+Challenge - Speed

 Artwork was too large and detailed.
 Users had no way to quickly color the whole piece at once.
 They had to pan across different sections of the artwork to fill the whole piece in.